 Dear Mr Cameron,

 I’ve had a good idea.
-(I should warn you, I’m not into politics, I’m into people.
+(I should warn you, I’m into people more than politics.
 Sadly these two don’t seem to go together any more, do they?
-I do think this might solve some of your problems though.)
+I do think this suggestion might solve some of your problems though.)

 So, here it is: